 ALOXI should not be used to prevent or treat nausea and vomiting in the days following chemotherapy if not associated with another chemotherapy administration.

 Before you are given it

-If you are pregnant or think you might be, your doctor will not use this medicine unless it is clearly necessary as it is not known whether it will cause any harmful effects when used during pregnancy.
+Tell your doctor if you are pregnant or think you might be.
+Your doctor will not use this medicine unless it is clearly necessary as it is not known whether it will cause any harmful effects when used during pregnancy.
 You should always ask your doctor or pharmacist for advice before using any medicine if you are pregnant or think you might be.

 Taking or being given other medicines

 Tell your doctor if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.